divarvel/dist-auth-talk/slides.md

 ---

-# internals are more exposed
+# Internals are more exposed

 ::: notes
 | stuff that is usually hidden behind the gateway is now exposed, so it can